social-media-ethics-automation/book/docs/_sources/ch12_virality/03_social_media_natural_selection.md

 Groups and organizations make their own decisions on what social media content to replicate as well (e.g., a news organization might find a social media post newsworthy, so they write articles about it).

-Additionally content may be replicated because of:
+Additionally, content may be replicated because of:
 - Paid promotion and ads, where someone pays money to have their content replicated
-- Astroturfing: where crowds, often of bots, are paid to replicated social media content (e.g., like, retweet)
+- Astroturfing: where crowds, often of bots, are paid to replicate social media content (e.g., like, retweet)

-Finally, the social media platforms use algorithms and design layouts which determine what posts people see.
-There are various rules and designs social media sites can use, and they can amplify the natural selection and unnatural selection in various ways.
-They can do this through recommendation algorithms as we saw last chapter, as well as choosing what actions are allowed, and what amount of friction is given to those actions, as well as what data is collected and displayed.
+Finally, social media platforms use algorithms and design layouts which determine what posts people see.
+There are various rules and designs social media sites can use, and they can amplify natural selection and unnatural selection in various ways.
+They can do this through recommendation algorithms as we saw last chapter, as well as choosing what actions are allowed and what amount of friction is given to those actions, as well as what data is collected and displayed.

 Different designs of social media platforms will have different consequences in what content has viral, just like how different physical environments determine which forms of life thrive and how they adapt and fill [ecological niches](https://en.wikipedia.org/wiki/Ecological_niche).